combo-lab/combo_new/README.md

 Additionally, all the templates are directly executable projects, which makes development and debugging very simple.

+## Thanks

+This generator is built on the wisdom in following code:

+- [phoenixframework/phoenix](https://github.com/phoenixframework/phoenix) for the Mix tasks.
+- [sasa1977/mix_phx_alt](https://github.com/sasa1977/mix_phx_alt) for the project structure.

 ## License

 Apache License 2.0